 “It is time to acknowledge that our belief in disease as a direct reflection of mental state is largely folklore.” – New England Journal of Medicine, 1985

 Why this split between disease and mental states?

 All psychosocial factors were removed from the equation of cause of disease by a philosophical split in the 1600s.
 This split, called dualism, continued to widen until it eliminated the psyche from anything happening in the body by materialism (read more on this philosophical split here).

 This split has been attributed to Descartes.
-It had been brought on by the need to separate mind and soul from the body and physics to avoid the wrath of religion on the progression of science and medicine at the time.
+It had been brought on by the need to separate mind and soul from the body and physics to avoid religion’s wrath on the progression of science and medicine at the time.
 In the 17th century was a century of great discoveries.
-Medicine was striving to change the religious authorities attitudes regarding dissecting human cadavers so they could advance their knowledge of the body.
+Medicine was striving to change the religious authorities attitudes regarding dissecting human cadavers to advance their knowledge of the body.
 There was a religious uproar with the publication of Copernicus’s book “On the Revolutions of the Celestial Spheres” concerning the Earth’s orbit of the sun.
 To the extent that Galileo was being threatened with death if he did not swear to the church that he did not believe Copernicus’s theories.

 The split continued to widen, and in the 19th century, materialism removed the mind completely from science.
 According to Materialism, everything that happens follows from the laws of physics and physics only and that the mind is merely a by-product of the physical and has no influence back on it.

-The return of the mind back into science and into medicine has been slow and continues to struggle to be included.
+The mind’s return back into science and into medicine has been slow and continues to struggle to be included.

 Belief is a hard thing to change.